 The European Commission's Directorate-General for Regional and Urban Policy (DG REGIO) provided funding for the project.
 The work benefitted substantially from a collaboration with the European Commission's Joint Research Centre (JRC), in particular from inputs by Chris Jacobs-Crisioni, Ricardo Barranca and Carlo Lavalle.
-Comments on different stages of the draft were received by Aimée Aguilar Jaber, Tatiana Samsonova, Jari Kauppila and Stephen Perkins and are gratefully acknowledged.
+Comments on different stages of the draft were received by Aimée Aguilar Jaber, Tatiana Samsonova, Jari Kauppila and Stephen Perkins from the ITF and Hugo Poelman from DG REGIO and are gratefully acknowledged.